global-education-monitoring-report/wide2020/README.md

 **fs**: to simplify the append without the need to make a loop.

 **sxpose**: to transpose the dictionary rows (variable names) to columns and stored them in a local macro.
-It is a trick to select variables from the master data without having to name the variables in the code.
+It is a solution to select variables from the master data without having to name the variables in the code.

 **sdecode**: to decode variables in a systematic way and in one step.
 It is no longer necessary to generate a new variable and then apply the decode command to it to then delete the original variable and rename the new variable.

 **cleanchars**: a compact way to replace special characters.
 It is included in the replace_characters.ado.

-**catenate**: a simple way to concatenate strings variables
+**catenate**: a simple way to concatenate strings variables.

 ## Cleaning

 In this part the values of the variables are standardized and for some variables the values are replaced according to the auxiliary tables.
-This includes: region, religion, date, ethnicity, urban, sex, year, original education variables.
+These includes: region, religion, date, ethnicity, urban, sex, year, original education variables.

 To simplify replacing one value with another, I created the *replace_many* function that replaces a "master" dataset value with a "using" dataset value as long as certain variables match.